Letters from Bill and Ann Moore

 The 2015 Presbyterian Mission Yearbook for Prayer & Study, p.
 247

 Rev. Bill and Ann Moore

-Ann and William will next be in the USA, based in Pasadena CA, June - December 2013.
-Email them or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Ann and William will next be in the USA, based in Pasadena CA, in 2018.
+Email them to extend an invitation to visit your congregation or organization.

 About Bill and Ann Moore's ministry

 When it comes to reaching people with the gospel in Japan, Bill and Ann Moore are willing to buck the odds.
 In a country with a tiny Christian population that’s centered in the cities, they have been charged with developing a new church in a rural/suburban community.

 The Reformed Church in Japan (RCJ) is a longstanding partner of the Presbyterian Church (U.S.A.).
 Like other denominations in Japan, its congregations are mostly in urban areas.
 The RCJ’s Western Presbytery invited Bill and Ann Moore to begin a congregation in Nishitani, a rural and suburban community just north of the Osaka/Kobe metropolitan area.
 Bill is the organizing missionary and is responsible for evangelistic outreach, pastoral care, preaching, and organizational leadership.
 Ann directs the Sunday school and is involved in the women’s organization and the leadership council.

 The Moores are encouraged by the progress of the new church development in Nishitani.
 “With God’s help, we have been able to reach people with the good news and incorporate them into Christ’s church,” Bill says.
 “Families who are not members are sending their children to Sunday school and participating in church events.”